nainatyagi040-svg/Interviewz/README.md

 ---

-### 🎥 Camera Monitoring
+### 🎥 Camera Preview

-- Live camera preview
+- Live, floating self-camera preview during the interview
-- Browser-based camera access
+- Browser-based camera access (`getUserMedia`)
-- Face detection
-- Head direction detection
-- Face presence monitoring
-- Interview attention monitoring prototype
-- Warning counter foundation
+- Graceful handling of denied permission or no camera available
+- Purely cosmetic — the stream is processed locally and is **not recorded, uploaded, or analyzed**

 ---

 ### 🔊 Speech Features

-- AI interviewer speech synthesis
+- AI interviewer questions read aloud automatically (Speech Synthesis)
-- Automatic question narration
+- Candidates can answer by speaking, transcribed into the text input (Speech Recognition), with typing always available as well
+- Both built on free, native browser APIs — no external service or key required

 ---

 ### ✨ Modern UI

-- Animated landing page
+- Animated landing page with a glowing AI orb, cursor-reactive spotlight, and floating context cards
-- Floating sparkles
+- Floating sparkles and animated gradients across every page
-- Animated gradients
 - Framer Motion transitions
 - Responsive design
-- Modern interview interface
+- Modern, dark-themed interview interface

 ---